Deep Learning for Individual Heterogeneity: Proofs

-The result follows from Theorems 3.1 and 3.2 of \cite{Chernozhukov-etal2018_EJ} upon verifying Assumptions 3.1 and 3.2 therein.
-Assumption 3.1(a) holds by for $\bpsi -\bmtrue$ given in Theorem \ref{thm:IF}: the first term of $\bpsi$ has mean $\bmtrue$ by \eqref{eqn:parameter} while the second is (conditionally) mean zero as assumed in Assumption \ref{asmpt:dgp if}, with $\bL(\bx)^{-1}$ uniformly bounded.
-Assumption 3.1(b), linearity, holds by definition of \eqref{eqn:parameter} and the form of the score in Theorem \ref{thm:IF}.
+The asumptotic Normality of Theorem \ref{thm:normality} follows from Theorems 3.1 and 3.2 of \cite{Chernozhukov-etal2018_EJ} upon verifying Assumptions 3.1 and 3.2 therein.
+Assumption 3.1(a) holds for $\bpsi(\by,\bt,\bx, \btheta, \bL) - \bmtrue$ given in Equation \eqref{eqn:if flm2}: the first term of $\bpsi$ has mean $\bmtrue$ by definition in \eqref{eqn:mu flm2} while the second is (conditionally) mean zero as assumed in Assumption \ref{asmpt:dgp if}, with $\bL(\bx)^{-1}$ uniformly bounded.
+Assumption 3.1(b), linearity, holds by definition of \eqref{eqn:mu flm2} and the form of the score in Equation \eqref{eqn:if flm2}.
 Assumption 3.1(c) holds by Assumption \ref{asmpt:dgp if}, in particular the assumed smoothness and the nonsingularity of $\bL(\bx)$.
-Assumption 3.1(d), Neyman orthogonality, is verified directly by the calculation of Theorem \ref{thm:IF}.
+Assumption 3.1(d), Neyman orthogonality, is verified directly by the calculation of the influence function.
 Assumption 3.1(e) holds trivially as the matrix $J_0$ therein is the identity.
 Assumption 3.2, parts (b) and (d) follow directly from the moment conditions imposed.
-Conditions (a) and (c) follow from Equations (3.7) and (3.8) of \cite{Chernozhukov-etal2018_EJ} and the assumed convergence of the first stage estimates of Assumption \ref{asmpt:generic rates}.
+Conditions (a) and (c) follow from Equations (3.7) and (3.8) of \cite{Chernozhukov-etal2018_EJ} and the assumed convergence of the first stage estimates in Assumption \ref{asmpt:first step}.